philips-software/cogito/workspaces/cogito-ethereum/README.md

 actual contract JSON blob.
 We could also directly return a function, but that would make mocking with `jest.mock('@cogitojs/demo-app-contracts')` not possible. `jest.mock` can only mock exported functions.
 This is why in the snipped above we are calling `SipleStorage()` instead of just using `SimpleStorage`.
+In the following examples we will directly import JSON blobs from JSON files.

 To get the actual instance of the contract, you can use one of the proxy methods: `deployed()`, `at()`, or `new()`.
 Please refer to the documentation of [truffle-contract] for more information.